 Home to remarkable Victorian engineering

-This man-made reservoir was constructed at the end of the 19th century.
-It provides drinking water for Newcastle-upon-Tyne and Gateshead and is surrounded by native and conifer woodlands and moorland.
+The reservoir was constructed at the end of the 19th century.
+It provides water for Newcastle-upon-Tyne and Gateshead and is surrounded by native and conifer woodlands and moorland.

 Here you be lucky enough to see golden plover and dunlin, buzzards, ospreys and there is the occasional record of a golden eagle.
 Mammals that live here include otters, red squirrels, badgers, roe deer and bats.